kshohdy/BRCA_Egypt/README.md

 # BRCA Landscape in Egyptian women with cancer
 # Introduction
 The pathogenicity prediction of variant of uncertain significance (VUS) is challenging in understudied ancestries such as Northern African.
 The key challenges is lack of genetic epidemiology, case/control, segregation and phenotype data.
-We developed a reductionist approach relying on computational prediction and functional annotations.
+We developed a reductionist approach relying on computational prediction and functional annotations to predcit VUS pathogenicity in a cohort of 1420 Egyptian women with breast and ovarian cancer.
 # Computational prediction of intronic variants using SpliceAI
 To predict the functional impact on splicing, three methods can be applied:
 1) Run the tool for a custom set of variants